EESSI/eessi-nextflow-example/README.md

 # Using EESSI + `direnv` to ship a workflow execution environment

-This repository shows a trivial example of how one can use [the `direnv` tool](https://direnv.net/) together with [EESSI](https://eessi.github.io/docs/) to ship the complete execution environment for a [Nextflow](https://www.nextflow.io/) pipeline.
+This repository shows a trivial example of how one can use [the `direnv` tool](https://direnv.net/) together with [EESSI](https://eessi.github.io/docs/) to ship the complete execution environment for a [Nextflow](https://www.nextflow.io/) pipeline (including Nextflow itself).

 Once things are in place, running the code is a matter of entering the repository directory and running:
 ```